 Three times a week.
 Credit, three semester hours.
 Alternates with History 304.
-Offered in 1941-1942.
+Not offered in 1942-1943.

 351; 352; 451; 452.
 HISTORY AND POLITICAL SCIENCE SEMINAR.- The work is organized around the discussion group.
 Only those students are admitted who have demonstrated to the satisfaction of the Department both the desire and the ability to do independent work.
 Students normally enter at the beginning of their junior year with the expectation of continuing during their senior year.